-- We will have two types of office hours: Concept Hours and Homework Help Hours.
+- We will have three types of help hours: Section Hour, Concept Hours, and Homework Help Hours.

 The concept hours provide an opportunity for asking conceptual questions, e.g., questions arising from class, material you are confused about or don't have a good grasp on etc. Questions about homework problems should not be asked or discussed during the concept hour.

 Homework Help Hours are when you can get help from the professor or the TAs on the weekly homework set.
-While you can get plenty of help on homework, you are completely on your own in the three exams, which together count for as highh as 65\% course weight.
-So, to get good practice for the exams, you should receive help on a homework only after you have tried it hard on your own.
+While you can get plenty of help on homework, you are completely on your own in the three exams, which together count for as high as 64\% course weight.
+So, to get good practice for the exams, you should receive help on homework only after you have tried it hard on your own.

 - Protocol during Homework Help Hours